traviszuleger/unitspan/README.md

+# UnitSpan

-Create differential spans for different units of measurement.
+UnitSpan is a suite of conversion tools for easy conversions between different units of measurement.

 # TimeSpan

+Convert between different units of measurement for time, such as nanoseconds to seconds, milliseconds, days, weeks, years, and more!

 ```js
 import { TimeSpan } from "unitspan";